-You’d never guess from looking at the photo below that any cycling path in the Dolomite mountains could be easy.
-But the paved route from San Candido, in the Sud Tyrol region of Italy, to Lienz, Austria, is 42km / 26mi of gentle downhill.
+You’d never guess from looking at the photo below that any biking path in the Dolomite mountains in northern Italy could be easy.
+But the paved cycling route from San Candido, in the Sud Tyrol region of Italy, to Lienz, Austria, is 42km / 26mi of gentle downhill.
 It’s ideal for kids, rollerbladers, or anyone who wants to focus on the scenery and breathe fresh air – and maybe not get much exercise.

 San Candido, Italy – Lienz, Austria

 You’ll need about half a day for the whole trip, after you get to San Candido.
 If you need to, rent a bike in San Candido, then just follow the well-marked, well-maintained path.
 Take a break at one of the many playgrounds or small towns en route, or continue to the very pretty town of Lienz.
 Allow some time to explore the town before loading your bike on the train back to San Candido.